 Why Support and Engineering Teams Need Jira and HubSpot Connected

-Jira is the opposite.
-It is built for software execution, especially in larger organizations with formal processes.
-Issues, projects, sprints, custom workflows, and the permission model that lets security review live in the same tool as engineering are all first-class citizens.
-It is a fantastic environment for software teams, and a confusing one for the support reps and customer success managers who only need to know whether a fix has shipped.
+Issues, projects, sprints, custom workflows, and the permission model that lets security review live in the same tool.
+A fantastic environment for software teams, a confusing one for the support reps who only need to know whether a fix shipped.

 When the two teams are split across both tools without a real integration, support is blind to engineering progress and engineering is blind to customer impact.
 Tickets sit open in HubSpot waiting for an answer that already exists in Jira.
 Customers get told a fix is "in progress" days after it shipped.
 The integration you choose decides whether that gap gets closed or just managed around with Slack messages and status meetings.